Earn 90 Day StoreCash> Learn More

 • Warm up wax and masks – microwave home waxing kits for less mess, and warm up your hair and face masks for 10-20 seconds.

-Easy Microwave Cleaning
+Easy Microwave cleaning

 There are two quick and easy ways to clean the inside of your microwave: